 - a.
-Written progress or summary reports; - b.
-Telephone; - c.
+Written progress or summary reports;

+- b.
+Telephone calls;

+- c.
 Treatment planning processes.
 An individualized plan of care, service plan, treatment plan, or Person-Centered Plan (PCP), consistent with and supportive of the service provided and within professional standards of practice, is required according to Subsection 7.3.4 below.
-When the beneficiary is receiving multiple behavioral health services in addition to the services in this policy, a PCP must be developed with the beneficiary, and outpatient behavioral health services are to be incorporated into the beneficiary's PCP; - d.
-Coordination of care with the beneficiary's CCNC/CA care manager (if applicable) and primary care or CCNC/CA physician; - e.
-Coordination of care with PIHP (not applicable for NCHC beneficiaries); and
+When the beneficiary is receiving multiple behavioral health services in addition to the services in this policy, a PCP must be developed with the beneficiary, and outpatient behavioral health services are to be incorporated into the beneficiary's PCP;

+- d.
+Coordination of care with the beneficiary's Community Care of North Carolina (CCNC)/Carolina Access (CA) care manager (if applicable) and primary care or CCNC/CA physician; - e.
+Coordination of care with PIHP or PHP (not applicable for NCHC beneficiaries); and